Chapter 3: Project Setup

 }

 For convenience, the SqlEntityManager class is also reexported under EntityManager alias.
-This means we can do import { EntityManager } from '@mikro-orm/sqlite' to access it.
+This means you can do import { EntityManager } from '@mikro-orm/sqlite' to access it.

 Under the hood, MikroORM will always use this driver-specific EntityManager implementation (you can verify that by console.log(orm.em), it will be an instance of SqlEntityManager), but for TypeScript to understand it, you will need to use the driver package to import it.
 The same applies to the EntityRepository and SqlEntityRepository classes.